OGGM/oggm-edu/docs/index.rst

    broad, from school children to adults, with or without scientific background.
 2. :ref:`title_graphics`, open access images and graphics that can be used for lectures or presentations.
-3. :ref:`title_notebooks`, for students willing to run and develop their own experiments.
+3. :ref:`title_notebooks`, providing guidance to run and develop simple modelling experiments.
 The targeted audience are students at the undergrad or graduate level with some programming experience, or under the supervision of an instructor who can show them how to run the experiments.
 4. :ref:`title_tuto`, for current and future users of the Open Global Glacier Model.
-These notebooks are targetting graduate students or scientists aiming to learn how the model works.
+These notebooks are targeting graduate students or scientists aiming to learn how the model works.

 OGGM-Edu focuses on interactive content and numerical glacier experiments.